tanzengehen/kirundi-lemmatize-search/README.md

 That way NLP statistic tasks are more efficient, because it reduces tokens not only to types but to lemmata.
 This is important because in bantu languages the verbform contains in itself also subject, up to three objects, time, negation, perfektiv and other features ... combined with 16 classes of nouns there is a huge number of forms possible.
 Ingenzura-kirundi takes a text and returns it's tokens tagged with lemma and PoS.
 With this it's also possible:
-- search N-grams by combinations of token, lemma or POS
+- search N-grams by combinations of token, lemma or Part-of-Speech
 - frequency distribution of types
-- frequency distribution of lemma
+- frequency distribution of lemmata
 - the text with tokens replaced by lemma
 The tag will be "UNK" if it doesn't find an appropriate lemma or Named-entity in the underlying database.